fable-compiler/Fable/README.md

-give a particular mention to Zach Bray for his work on FunScript, Don Syme (the fact tha the developer of the language himself shows interest in your work no matter how humble it is, is really a big push!) and Krzysztof Cieślak (I always have to look up the name to spell it correctly) because he's shown that F# is a perfect fit for a big project for the JS platform.
+give a particular mention to Zach Bray for his work on FunScript, Don Syme (the fact tha the developer of the language himself shows interest in your work no matter how humble it is, is really a big push!) and Krzysztof Cieślak (I always have to look up the name to spell it correctly) because he's shown that F# is a perfect fit for a big project targeting JS.

-And finally I'd like thank my partner (is it too old-fashioned to say wife?) for enduring me everyday.
+And finally I'd like to thank my partner (is it too old-fashioned to say wife?) for bearing with me everyday.